Highlights

 Research at HT

-Improving human health and well-being is the ultimate goal of Human Technopole.
+Improving human life and technology by investing in human health and prevention research is the ultimate goal of Human Technopole.
 We need to prevent and cure diseases to allow people of all ages to not only live longer, but also live better.

 Courses and Conferences

-The overarching and inspiring theme for HT’s external training activities is to create a centre of excellence for training promising researchers in the biomedical sciences, while enabling broad access to HT’s expertise, methods and resources.
+The overarching and inspiring theme for HT’s external training activities is to create at HT a centre of excellence for training promising researchers in the biomedical sciences, while providing broad access to HT’s expertise, methods, and resources to the external community.
+Courses and conferences are supported by institutional and external funding, and sponsorships are welcome.

 Work with us